-Since counseling is not covered under BC’s Medical Services Plan (MSP), those seeking counseling through a private practice or practitioner (like Cedarwood Collective), often wonder about payment.
+Since counseling is not covered under BC’s Medical Services Plan (MSP), those seeking counseling through a private practice or practitioner (like Fieldwork Collective), often wonder about payment.
 Will I have to pay for this out-of-pocket or will this be paid for by insurance?

 Do you have extended healthcare benefits?

 Well, the first question is this: do you have extended healthcare benefits?
 Extended health care benefits refer to any medical benefits that offer coverage beyond what is provided by government plans like MSP. .
 This includes dentistry, the cost of prescriptions, registered massage therapy, optometry, and much more.
 This also includes mental health services like counselling.

 If you have an employer that offers extended healthcare benefits, they most likely sent you a package with all of the information you need to access those benefits.
 Some people opt-in to extended healthcare benefits and pay directly to the insurance company, and other folks may have access through the First Nations Health Authority.
 Some accepted insurance plans at Fieldwork Collective are: Pacific Blue Cross, BlueCross BlueSheild, Canada Life (Great-West Life), First Nations Health Authority, Green Shield Canada, LifeWorks (formerly Morneau Shepell), Manulife, Medavie Blue Cross, SunLife, iA Financial Group.

 The second question is this: are the services provided by the practitioner you are working with or interested working with covered by your plan?

 How do I know if a counsellor/therapist is covered under my plan?